Updating Any Driver Automatically Using Driver Packs

 - Choose ‘Search For The Best Driver In These Locations’.

 - See Tip below first.
-Choose ‘Search Removable Media’ and click ‘Next’ – Windows will search through your DVD/flash drive until it finds and installs the right driver for your network adapter:
+Choose ‘Search Removable Media’ and click ‘Next’ – Windows will search through your DVD/flash drive until it finds and installs the right one for your network adapter:

 Now let’s assume that you have an unknown device in Device Manager and you have no idea what it is – this is most common if you have just reinstalled Windows and have not loaded drivers yet.

-- Follow exactly the same process as above and let Windows search through all your saved driver pack folders for the right driver – Windows is able to recognize which is the correct driver even though the device is currently unknown (it’s clever like that!)
+- Follow exactly the same process as above and let Windows search through all your saved pack folders for the right software – Windows is able to recognize which is the correct driver even though the device is currently unknown (it’s clever like that!)

 - Obviously you cannot speed this process up by using the Tip above even if you do have Vista/7 – because you won’t know which specific folder to browse to – just let it search all removable media and it should get there in the end.